Selling your house is often a complicated process.

 Common disputes that sellers will need to reveal include:

-You must be prepared to disclose any confusion or disagreement over the property’s boundaries.
 Neighbours may claim that you or a previous owner has erected a hedge or fence in the wrong location, for example.
-Allowing buyers to survey the boundary is advisable.

 When neighbours or others dispute access rights to the property, such as a shared driveway, sellers must inform buyers.
 The buyer can then further investigate the extent of the access rights.

-If neighbours or the local authority claim a restrictive covenant has been violated through an extension or renovation, buyers should know about the dispute and alleged breach before purchasing.
+Neighbours or the local authority might claim a restrictive covenant has been violated through an extension or renovation.

-A neighbour may have rights of way over a driveway or footpath crossing the property.
-Utility companies often have easements to access lines and pipes on the land.
+Easements cover a range of issues.
+For example, a neighbour may have rights of way over a driveway or footpath crossing the property.
+And utility companies often have easements to access lines and pipes on the land.

 Previous owners may have retained rights to access mines or resources below the property’s surface.
 Ensure prospective buyers know whether this is the case with your property.